trevortomesh/curriculum-vitae/README.md

 ### General Research Interests

 My research interests lie at the intersection of computing and other fields.
 I am particularly focused on interactive computing systems, cybernetic approaches to human-computer interaction, and "humane" computing system design, such as human-readable databases.
-Additionally, I have a keen interest in systems theory, games, and simulations.
+Additionally, I have a keen interest in systems theory, games, and simulations as well as applications for LLMs.

 I am dedicated to involving students in research endeavors.

 ### Graduate Research in Educational Game Development (2011-2012)